funkia/jabz/README.md

 Seamless instances means that certain native JavaScript types can be used as if they implemented the abstractions relevant for them.

-* `string`, the primitive, implements setoid, monoid.
+* `string`, the primitive, implements setoid and monoid.
+* `array`, implements setoid, monoid and functor.

 ## Instances